 It’s important to review your target school’s transfer policies and, if possible, speak with a representative or counselor for personalized help in figuring out how many of your current school’s credits will transfer.
 Tools like Transferology can also help you calculate which courses will retain credit and which ones you’ll still need to take in order to graduate.
 Receiving course credit for as many classes as possible will help you graduate on time and avoid any unexpected costs.

 At Azusa Pacific University, admissions counselors can help students navigate how to transfer colleges by working with them to transfer credits and complete the application process via the Undergraduate Enrollment Services Center.
 APU offers pathways to help you find the transfer plan that works for you.

 “Many students do not take full advantage of the services that are offered by university admissions offices,” Lujan notes.
 “At APU, each student who submits an application is assigned to their own transfer counselor.
 Our transfer counselors are available to assist students with questions about how their units transfer over, help them break down and understand their financial aid offers, connect them with representatives within their major, and answer any other questions about APU or transferring in general.”

-Are you interested in transferring to Azusa Pacific University or completing the ADT?
+Are you interested in transferring to Azusa Pacific University?
 Learn more about available transfer pathways.

 Posted: November 17, 2018